OpenHPS/openhps.org/README.md

 This repository contains the site for OpenHPS (Open Source Hybrid Positioning System).

 ## Installation
+Start by installing all dependencies.
 ```bash
 $ npm install
 ```

+Build the eleventy site using the build script.
 ```bash
 $ npm run build
 ```